Sydney Secondary College Leichhardt Campus: History

 Prior to 2002, the school was known as Leichhardt High School which was originally founded as a co-educational and comprehensive school in 1972.
 Established in an area with a large number of migrant families, particularly from Mediterranean backgrounds, the school has long been known for its diversity of cultural backgrounds.
 This led to focused funding and pedagogical approaches towards students of non English-speaking backgrounds.

 Declining enrolments at the school, together with a push towards multi-campus colleges (i.e., also including the later established Northern Beaches Secondary College and Georges River College among others) led to the amalgamation of former high schools, Leichhardt High School, Balmain High School and Glebe High School into Sydney Secondary College in 2002.
 In the first year after establishment, the college had a combined enrolment of 1,800, up from 1,250 in 2003.

 In 2003, Sydney Secondary College was one of 36 public schools to receive an Excellence Award from the former NSW Department of Education's director-general, Jan McClelland, for its "promotion of public education".

-From 2011 onwards, as part of the Smarter Schools National Partnership on Improving Teacher Quality, the school was involved in an alliance with the Balmain Campus and Campus of the Georges River College as a Centre for Excellence.

-Leichhardt Council has proposed that two heritage former tramway buildings, situated next to the school, be handed over and made into a performing arts centre for the students.
-The school supports the handover, but the government is unwilling to allow access to the buildings.

-Curriculum & Extracurriculars

-The school offers an extensive range of subjects in its curriculum.
-The academic staff is organised into several faculties: English, Mathematics, Science, HSIE, Languages, Technology and Applied Studies (TAS), Creative and Performing Arts (CAPA), and PDHPE.
-The school also offers various extracurricular opportunities for students such as Theatresports, the Student Representative Council (SRC), the Talented Athlete Program (TAP), the Instrumental Music Program (IMP), the Duke of Edinburgh Scheme and the annual school production.

-Stage 4

-In Years 7 and 8, students are required to study mandatory core subjects such as Mathematics, English, History, Geography, Science and PDHPE as well as Music, Visual Arts, Drama (Year 7 only), Industrial Technology and Food Technology as electives.

-Stage 5

-In Years 9 and 10, students are required to study mandatory core subjects such as Mathematics, English, History, Geography, Science and PDHPE.

-Courses offered in Stage 5 are*: